 If a family unit is not functioning healthily, the context by which we operate will be warped.

-They eat one meal per day together
+1. When all family members eat one meal per day together

-I have always been grateful to my mom for instilling in our family a tradition of eating meals together in the evenings.
-It's with these meals we were able to share our day's contents, and just be together.
-It's with the togetherness that families can truly get to know one another and create a sense of comradery.
+I have always been grateful to my mom for instilling in our family traditions of eating together in the evenings.
+With these moments, we were able to share about our day — our accomplishments, our struggles — and learn good communication skills and feel a sense of trust with one another.

 Check out this convenient Magnetic Dry Erase Menu Board for Fridge to help you master meal planning, and keep yourself accountable!